 How Should You Treat Eye Bags Instead?

-Plenty of DIY home remedies exist too, like cold tea bag compresses (both the caffeine and the cold can restrict blood vessels), refrigerated spoons or teething rings (yes, really!), or cold cucumber slices.
+Plenty of DIY home remedies exist too, like cold tea bag compresses (both the caffeine and the cold may restrict blood vessels), refrigerated spoons or teething rings (yes, really!), or cold cucumber slices.

 Again, hormonal status could be affecting your fluid retention, in which case you can ask your doctor about potentially taking an oral contraceptive that has a diuretic effect.
 If you think allergies are contributing to your puffiness, you can consider an oral antihistamine for that, which may be helpful.